jaebrownn/proto-example/README.md

 2. Under Workflow permissions, select "Read and write permissions"
 3. Save the changes

-## Configuring Google Cloud Build to build and deploy to Cloud Run
+## Configuring Google Cloud Build to build and deploy backend services to Cloud Run
 1. Create a Docker repository in Artifact Registry for storing your images for backend services.
 I have called this "services-artifacts"
 2. Setup a build trigger in Cloud Build to listen for changes to the backends, and build and deploy accordingly